Most Terrier breeds have been bred for centuries across England and Scotland.

 This hybrid is the ultimate little white dog.

-The West Highland Terrier x Maltese hybrid, nicknamed the Highland Maltie, is an intelligent and caring companion dog.
+The West Highland Terrier mix Maltese hybrid, nicknamed the Highland Maltie, is an intelligent and caring terrier mix companion dog.

 Both of the parent breeds are recognized to have low shedding coats, meaning this dog is suitable for those who suffer with dog allergies.